alexandria-p/BugleMaestro/README.md

 Absolutely!
 If you'd like to play the bugle like a real chambered brass instrument, please checkout *Virtuoso* (https://thunderstore.io/c/peak/p/mondash/Virtuoso/) by Matthew Ondash/mondash.

-Unfortunately in-game, you can only choose one way to play your Bugle at a time.
+* Unfortunately in-game, you can only choose one way to play your Bugle at a time - ensure all players either enable *Bugle Maestro* or *Virtuoso* for their players.
-Make sure all players either enable *Bugle Maestro* or *Virtuoso* for their players.
-Whichever mod you decide not to use, ensure all players have it disabled.
+* *Whichever mod you decide not to use, make sure all players have it disabled.

 This mod should work with *Pocket Bugle* (https://thunderstore.io/c/peak/p/mondash/PocketBugle/) also by Matthew Ondash/mondash.
 You may want to remap the bind key used by *Pocket Bugle* for summoning the Bugle in-game, to make sure it does not clash with this mod's controls.

 ### Changelog